A function is a reusable block of code that performs a specific task when called or invoked from another part of the program.

 }

 Only one value can be returned from a function.
-Although it is possible to return a grouping of multiple values (such as a tuple
+Although it is possible to return a grouping of several values (like a tuple

 , struct